 - Look for inaccuracies and errors in your credit reports that might affect access to credit.
 Even if you think you have no credit history, it’s worth checking what may be there.
 You can request a free copy of your credit report every 12 months at AnnualCreditReport.com.

 - A down payment will reduce what you need to borrow and may also reduce what you pay in finance charges over the course of the loan.
-It may be a requirement from some lenders.
+It could be a requirement from some lenders.

 - Think about applying with different auto lenders.
 If approved, compare the terms offered.
-You might want to apply for a preapproved auto loan with a lender like RoadLoans that enables approved applicants to know their loan terms before they visit the dealership.
+You may want to apply for a preapproved auto loan with a lender like RoadLoans, that enables its customers to know the terms of their loan before visiting the dealership.

 Buying a car for the first time with no credit history or poor credit is not ideal, but it’s also not uncommon.
 With a few tips now under your belt, you may save yourself some valuable time and money.